“You are what you eat.”

 The antioxidants found in green tea can slow DNA damage and prevent inflammation.
 There’s even evidence it can protect against sun damage.

 Again, I am not telling you to skip your sunscreen, but why not also take full advantage of the enormous benefits to your skin by enjoying a nice cup of tea?

 9. Almond Milk.
 Studies have shown that dairy products can be inflammatory to your skin, causing blemishes, acne, and even wrinkles.

 As an alternative to regular milk in your coffee or on your cereal, try switching to unsweetened almond milk instead.

 Sometimes a simple tweak in your routine is all you need to reap enormous benefits!

 10. Coffee.
-I know, I know, we hear so many things, both pros and cons, when it comes to coffee.
+I know, I know, we hear so many different opinions and pros/cons when it comes to coffee.

 Now, like anything, moderation is key.
 No amount of coffee will ever replace a good sunscreen, and of course, we don’t want you to overdo it (coffee jitters are not fun in the slightest).